going the extra mile on your case

-The appellate lawyers at Peck, Hadfield, Baxter and Moore are extremely experienced in providing concise, forceful appeal briefs as well as in delivering the persuasive oral arguments.
+The appellate lawyers at Peck Hadfield Baxter & Moore are extremely experienced in providing concise, powerful appeal briefs as well as in delivering persuasive oral arguments.
 We have the necessary skills to identify the critical legal issues of your appellate case based on the applicable standards of review.
 Whether you are a public or private company, an individual, a governmental or non-profit organization or an industry group, Peck Hadfield can help you with your appellate case.

-How Peck, Hadfield, Baxter and Moore Can Help With Your Appellate Case
+How Peck Hadfield Baxter & Moore Can Help With Your Appellate Case

-Having a Peck Hadfield attorney on your case early on can be particularly beneficial; error preservation can be critical when pursuing an appellate case.
+Having one of our attorneys on your case early on can be particularly beneficial; error preservation can be critical when pursuing an appellate case.
 Examples of some of the measures we may take on your behalf include:

 - Evaluating your case for appeal

 - Preparing federal court motions to certify issues

 - Participating in appellate mediation